Kasaana Permagarden Training – Uganda

 25 community outreach volunteers of Kasaana

-The step by step Terra Firma Method will be used throughout to guide learners and future trainers how to make the most suitable all-organic, water-conserving, nutrition-focused, home garden for this particular climate and culture.
+The step-by-step Terra Firma Method will be used throughout to guide learners and future trainers on how to make the most suitable all-organic, water-conserving, nutrition-focused, home garden for this particular climate and culture.

 Garden Spot Before.
 Weak maize, the dominant crop, being grown in shallow compacted and infertile soil can be completely renovated to capture the runoff from the roof in deeply dug garden beds and swales.

 Corner Keyhole Opportunity.
-Seen from the down slope, this area of erosion can be converted simply into a ‘cubic meter’ garden complete with water capture hole, berms and double dug garden beds in concentric curves.
-Slowing and holding the water deeply within the subsoil, this small area can produce a large amount of food at low risk.
+Seen from the downslope, this area of erosion can be converted simply into a ‘cubic meter’ garden complete with water capture hole, berms and double dug garden beds in concentric curves.
+Slowing and holding the water deep within the subsoil, this small area can produce a large amount of food at low risk.